bahtiyartan/troia/docs/69IOT_.rst

 IOT Infrastructure
 =============================

 *TROIA platform contains an IOT infrastructure that allows you to collect data via various protocols, storing data and take some actions due to collected data.
-This section aims to introduce you IOT infrascture in TROIA platform.*
+This section aims to introduce you IOT infrastructure in TROIA platform.*

 Main Architecture and Components